Portable-Network-Archive/Portable-Network-Archive-Specification/glossary/index.md

 **Split archive**
 A PNA archive that is divided into multiple files for easier storage or transfer.
 Each part contains a portion of the archive, and the order is managed by the Archive number and file naming conventions (e.g., .part1.pna, .part2.pna).

+**Symbolic link**
+A special file that contains a text reference to another file or directory, rather than the file contents themselves.
+Symbolic links are resolved at access time and can reference targets across file systems, may point to non-existent targets, and are distinct from hard links.

 **UTF-8**
 A variable-width character encoding used for electronic communication, capable of encoding all possible Unicode code points.
 UTF-8 is the required encoding for all textual data in PNA files, including file paths.